Cynto/shopping-card/README.md

 # InTech Shopping Cart

-This React application allows the user to browse a list of computer related items, and add them to the basket which displays the total amount of money due.
+This React application allows the user to browse different categories of computer related items, and add them to the basket which displays the total amount of money due.

 [Live Demo](https://cynto.github.io/shopping-cart/#/)